Skip to content

 value: float | str,

-tags: dict[str, str] | None = None,
+tags: Mapping[str, str] | None = None,

 ) -> None

-Add a message to the queue.
+Add a message to the queue after normalizing the timestamp to IntegralNanosecondsUTC.

 enqueue_batch ¤